hidmic/cps/features.rst

 :feature:`threads`
 ------------------

-Code using the component should be built with run-time threading support.
+Tools building and code using the component should be built with run-time threading support.
 On Windows, this would typically be used to select the multi-threaded CRT library rather than the single-threaded CRT.
 On POSIX platforms, it typically indicates that the application should be built with ``-pthread``.

 ..
 TODO do we need `pic`? `sanitize:<...>`?